LoganPickell/AgileArchitects_ModernSoftwareDevelopment/planning.md

 # Planning Document for Agile Architects Book Tracker App

 ## App Description
 Stay on top of your reading progress with our intuitive app.
-Add books to your collection, categorize them by reading status, and view essential details like titles, authors, and descriptions.
-Easily search for specific books, and update your collection to reflect new reads or books you no longer own.
+Add books to your collection, categorize them by reading status, and view essential details like titles, authors, and genre.
+Easily search for specific books, and update your collection to reflect new reads or books you own.

 ---
 ## Feature List